Jinfa Huang ( 黄锦发 )

 UESTC Logo

-Advisors: Xucheng Luo
+Advisor: Xucheng Luo

-Selected Research Experience
+Selected Research Internships

-Google Research, USA Student Researcher • Sep.
-2025 - Present
+Google Research, HCAI-ML, USA Student Researcher • Sep.
+2025 - Dec.
+2025

 Advisor: Dr. Junfeng He

-International Machine Learning, Amazon, USA Applied Scientist Intern • Jul.
+Amazon, International Machine Learning, USA Applied Scientist Intern • Jul.
 2025 - Sep.
 2025

 Advisors: Dr. Yang Liu, Dr. Chien-Chih Wang, Dr. Huidong Liu

-Core ML Applied ML, Google, USA Student Researcher • Jan.
+Google, Core ML Applied ML, USA Student Researcher • Jan.
 2025 - May.
 2025

 Advisors: Jiageng Zhang, Dr. Eric Li

-Seed Foundation Model, ByteDance, USA Research Intern • May 2024 - Aug.
+ByteDance, Seed Foundation Model, USA Research Intern • May 2024 - Aug.
 2024

 Advisors: Dr. Quanzeng You, Dr. Yongfei Liu, Dr. Jianbo Yuan